Higher Order Automatic Differentiation of Higher Order Functions: Categorical analysis of (higher-order) forward AD and its correctness

 Each open subset of $\RR^n$ can be regarded as a manifold.
 This lets us regard the category of manifolds $\Man$ as a full subcategory of the category of diffeological spaces.
-We consider a manifold $(X,\{\phi_U\}_U)$ as a diffeological space with the same carrier set $X$ and where the plots $\plots X ^U$, called the \emph{manifold diffeology}, are the smooth functions in $\Man(U,X)$.
+We consider a manifold $(X,\{\phi_U\}_U)$ as a diffeological space with the same carrier set $X$ whose plots $\plots X ^U$, called the \emph{manifold diffeology}, are the smooth functions in $\Man(U,X)$.
 A function $X\to Y$ is smooth in the sense of manifolds if and only if it is smooth in the sense of diffeological spaces~\cite{iglesias2013diffeology}.
 For the categorically minded reader, this means that we have a full embedding of $\Man$ into $\Diff$.
-Moreover, the natural interpretation of the first order fragment of our language in $\Man$ coincides with that in $\Diff$.
-That is, the embedding of $\Man$ into $\Diff$ preserves finite products and countable coproducts (hence initial algebras of polynomial endofunctors). \begin{prop} Suppose that a type $\ty$ is first order, i.e.~it is just built from reals, products, variants, and lists (or, again, arbitrary inductive types), and not function types.
+Moreover, the natural interpretation of the first-order fragment of our language in $\Man$ coincides with that in $\Diff$.
+That is, the embedding of $\Man$ into $\Diff$ preserves finite products and countable coproducts (hence initial algebras of polynomial endofunctors). \begin{prop} Suppose that a type $\ty$ is first-order, i.e.~it is just built from reals, products, variants, and lists (or, again, arbitrary inductive types), and not function types.
 Then the diffeological space $\sem{\ty}$ is a manifold. \end{prop} \begin{proof}[Proof notes] This is proved by induction on the structure of types.
-In fact, one may show that every such $\sem\ty$ is isomorphic to a manifold of the form $\biguplus_{i=1}^n\RR^{d_i}$ where the bound $n$ is either finite or $\infty$, but this isomorphism is typically not an identity function. \end{proof}
+In fact, one may show that every such $\sem\ty$ is isomorphic to a manifold of the form $\biguplus_{i=1}^n\RR^{d_i}$ where the bound $n$ is finite or $\infty$, but this isomorphism is typically not the identity map. \end{proof}

 We recall how the Taylor representation of any morphism $f:M\to N$ of manifolds is given by its action on jets~\cite[Chapter IV]{kolar1999natural}.
 For each point $x$ in a manifold $M$, define the $(k,R)$-\emph{jet space} $\Dsemsymbol[(k,R)]_x M$ to be the set $\{\gamma\in\Man(\RR^k,M)\mid \gamma(0)=x\}/\sim$ of equivalence classes $[\gamma]$ of $k$-dimensional plots $\gamma$ in $M$ based at $x$, where we identify $\gamma_1\sim \gamma_2$ iff all partial derivatives of order $\leq R$ coincide in the sense that